Frequently Asked Questions

 These principles will be applied during construction, operation, and decommissioning.

-If required by the conditions of consent, a Fire Safety Study will also be prepared for the BESS, in consultation with the Rural Fire Service and/or NSW Fire and Rescue.
+If required, a Fire Safety Study will also be prepared for the BESS, in consultation with the Rural Fire Service and/or NSW Fire and Rescue.